Experiential Learning during the COVID-19 Pandemic

-- Any other paperwork otherwise required for the specific experience, e.g., an internship learning agreement as prepared by the college or department for all internships, or an affiliation agreement for certain types of field work.
+- Any other forms otherwise required for the specific experience, e.g., an internship learning agreement as prepared by the college or department for all internships — see the agreement outline (pdf) —or an affiliation agreement for certain types of field work.

 DEPARTMENT AND COLLEGE PROCEDURES

 Since the goal of this policy is to make the process clear, concise, and streamlined, each department and college is asked to follow these procedures:

-- The completed paperwork will be sent to the appropriate department staff, who will verify that nothing is missing before the student is allowed to enroll in the appropriate course.
+- The completed application will be sent to the appropriate department staff, who will verify its completeness before the student receives a permission number or is otherwise allowed to enroll in the appropriate course.

 - The application will then be forwarded as a single PDF per student to the appropriate college staff, who will upload the applications into the APP OneDrive folder designated for the college, and then notify the appropriate associate dean that the documents have been uploaded.